Rescue Remedy Night Review

 Interestingly, Rescue Night scores slightly less, with 4.2 out of 5 stars from 4,470 customer ratings.
 8% gave it one star this time, so I wonder if people have higher expectations when it comes to their sleep rather than daytime use?

-Since I first published this article, many readers have shared both positive and negative experiences in the comments below (thank you – please keep them coming!).
 Some interesting positive comments are from people who found it helps their dogs.
 If a dog doesn’t know it’s getting a medicine, how can it be the placebo effect?

 I spoke to a dog trainer to get his opinion about this.
-His view is that it’s likely the owner is transmitting their own placebo effect – the dog is likely to feel calmer when the owner is too.
+His view was that it’s likely the owner is transmitting their own placebo effect – the dog is likely to feel calmer when the owner is too.

 Further information